-All The Tools For the Job
+All the Tools for the Job

-Having the correct tools for the job is essential along with the skills and knowledge of application.
+Having the correct tools for the job is essential along with the skills and knowledge of the application.
 At PSC Flooring (Engineering and Manufacturing Flooring experts) we sometimes get enquiries from clients who have been quoted a job, but the finish they received was not up to scratch.
 Understanding the properties of an industrial floor is important.
-Even if the resin is correctly chosen, if it is applied incorrectly or without the adequate preparation, it can be a waste of time, money, and effort.
+Even if the resin is correctly chosen, if it is applied incorrectly or without adequate preparation, it can be a waste of time, money, and effort.

 Shot Blasting & Dimond Grinding

 Shot blasting and diamond grinding remove the top layer of the substrate and provide a key for adhesion.
 Both methods are specifically designed to grind down the surface and give it a key.
 Shot Blasting involves rapidly impacting the substrate surface with a controlled stream of abrasive shot material.
 Whereas the diamond grinding process involves removing a thin layer of the surface using rotating grinding blades with diamond tips.